Creator Questions: Getting started

 Nothing!
 It's completely free and available to all projects that are successfully funded.
 Use it to shed a light on the unique creative process that comes along with completing your project, and when you're done, share your creation with the world!

 When a backer's payment cannot be collected, their pledge is displayed with an errored status in your Backer Report.
+You can sort your Backer Report by "Errored pledges" if you'd like to send them each a message with a reminder to fix their pledge (here are the steps they should follow).

-The Estimated Delivery Date is intended to set expectations for backers on when they will receive rewards.
+The estimated delivery date is intended to set expectations for backers on when they will receive rewards.
 Setbacks are possible with any project — creative ones especially.
 When the unforeseen occurs, creators are expected to post a project update explaining the situation.
 Sharing the story, speed bumps and all, is part of the Kickstarter experience.

 Creators who are honest and transparent will find backers to be far more forgiving.
 We’ve all felt the urge to avoid things when we feel bad about them, but leaving backers in the dark makes them assume the worst.
 It not only reflects badly on the project, it’s disrespectful to the support that community has given and to other Kickstarter creators.
 Regular communication is a must.